bagder/daniel.haxx.se/about.md

 fellow named Rafael Sagula.
 It fit my purposes almost perfectly.
 It only required a few small fixes and patches first...

-It is a very curious coincident that the first httpget release (0.1) was done on November 11 1996 which also happens to be the very same day the first ever Wget release was done!
+It is a curious coincident that the first httpget release (0.1) was done on November 11 1996 which also happens to be the same day the first ever Wget release was done!
 Wget has been considered a curl alternative or substitute by many command line tool users.

 Around this time I installed my first Linux systems at work, and we fired up our first public web servers and more.
 As I had experience from various other